 Although we usually think of Langkawi as one island off the west coast of Malaysia, Pulau Langkawi is just one out of 99 islands in the Langkawi Archipelago.
 And out of these almost 100 islands in the chain, just four are inhabited.
+Our guide to island hopping Langkawi gives you some of the most popular islands to visit.

 Yes, the most beautiful, unspoiled destinations in this tourist hotspot aren’t on the “mainland” itself but scattered to the south, east and west; tiny specks of paradise in the Andaman Sea, covered in mangrove jungle and fringed by coral reefs.